ishansivak/yam001/output/README.md

   {
     usdAmount     :: Integer ,
     paramNFT      :: AssetClass ,
-    loanToken     :: AssetClass
+    loanToken     :: AssetClass ,
+    loanStart     :: POSIXTime
   }
 ```
 Please fill in the accurate values for usdAmount (USD amount * 10 ^ 6 for decimal).
-Loan token is simply the minting Currency Policy plus the token name (which is the treasury txhash (without index)).
+Loan token is simply the minting Currency Policy plus the token name (which is the treasury txhash (without index)). loanStart is the starting POSIX time of the loan (in milliseconds).
+This time has to be lower than the beginning of the validity interval.